Comment to travel by plane without suffering from jet lag? Expert tips ✈️💤

 Tired after a long flight?
 Here’s the foolproof method to avoid jet lag and make the most of your trip! 🌎✨

 Do you know that feeling?
 Landing on the other side of the world and… feeling completely out of sync, exhausted, unable to enjoy the first hours of your trip. 😴 Jet lag can ruin the start of a stay.
-But good news: experts in chronobiology and aviation have identified proven strategies to help you quickly adapt to the time difference.
+But good news: experts in chronobiology and aviation have identified proven strategies to help you quickly adapt to the new time zone.
 Ready to discover their secrets? 🚀

-So how can you limit these effects and gently adjust your rhythm?
+But then, how can you limit these effects and gently adjust your rhythm?
 Follow these expert tips for a smooth transition! 👇

 ✅ Before departure: prepare your body for the change